 Minimum

-If your down payment is less than 20%, you'll need mortgage default insurance (CMHC).
-This protects the lender — not you — and the premium (2.8%–4% of the mortgage amount) gets added to your mortgage balance.
+If your down payment is less than 20%, mortgage default insurance is typically required.
+This protects the lender — the premium (commonly 2.8%–4% of the mortgage amount, depending on the down payment percentage) is added to your mortgage balance.
+Confirm current premium rates with your lender.

 Property Transfer Tax (BC)